 This painting depicts a red canna flower.
-O’Keeffee composed it using abstract patterns derived from nature and depicted by means of restrained brushwork.
+O’Keeffe composed it using abstract patterns derived from nature and depicted by means of restrained brushwork.
 The vivid and bright colors that were so beautifully chosen evoke an energetic and natural vitality, all the while, complementing each other in a unique way.
 One of the main features that make this painting really wonderful is the intense red and orange hues that subtly change into pearly whites.

-The flower paintings by Georgia O’Keeffee are a favorite of Teresa Bernard.
+The flower paintings by Georgia O’Keeffe are a favorite of Teresa Bernard.
 If you enjoyed these floral paintings, you will want to check out more fine art paintings in this genre of art.
 See Flower Oil Paintings by Teresa Bernard.

 Feel free to share this with your friends.